mikeboensel/AI_Course/slides/lecture1/pages/key_ideas_of_ai.md

 ---
 # Software 2.0 (cont.)
 - 2.0 implies a replacement.
-- I'm less sure of that.
+  - Meh... maybe?
-- Certainly a different tool to have on your belt w/ radically different trade-offs.
+- Certainly a valuable tool (w/ its own trade-offs)

 ---